carsonak/World_of_C/README.md

 # A Practice Repo For C

-This repo contains small practice scripts and
+This repo contains small practice scripts